getreu/tp-note/docs/source/tpnote--manpage.md

   all '`fm_*`' variables, exclusive of the variable '`fm_title`'.

-## Content-template conventions
+## Content template conventions

-_Tp-Note_ distinguishes two template types: content-templates are used to create the note's content (front-matter and body) and the corresponding filename-templates '`[tmpl] *_filename`' are used to calculate the note's filename.
+_Tp-Note_ distinguishes two template types: content templates are used to create the note's content (front-matter and body) and the corresponding filename templates '`[tmpl] *_filename`' are used to calculate the note's filename.
 By convention, content templates appear in the configuration file in variables named '`[tmpl] *_content`'.

-Strings in the YAML front-matter of content-templates are JSON encoded.
+Strings in the YAML front-matter of content templates are JSON encoded.
 Therefore, all variables used in the front-matter must pass an additional '`json_encode()`'-filter.
 For example, the variable '`{{ dir_path | stem }}`' becomes '`{{ dir_path | stem | json_encode() }}`' or just
 '`{{ dir_path | stem | json_encode }}`'.

-## Filename-template convention
+## Filename template conventions

 By convention, filename templates appear in the configuration file in variables named '`[tmpl] *_filename`'.
-When a content-template creates a new note, the corresponding filename-templates is called afterwards to calculate the filename of the new notes.
+When a content template creates a new note, the corresponding filename templates is called afterwards to calculate the filename of the new notes.
 The filename template '`[tmpl] sync_filename`' has a special role as it is synchronizes the filename of existing note files.
 As we are dealing with filenames we  must guarantee, that the templates produce only file